1. Getting Started¶

 For existing notebooks: the nb_ipypublish_all and nb_ipypublish_nocode converters (see below) can be helpful for outputting a notebook, with identical content to that input, but with default metatags defining how content is to be output.

 The nbpresent script additionally handles serving reveal.js slides to a webbrowser.

-For installation issues, Travis CI is used to automatically test updates against python 2.7 and 3.6, for both Linux and OSX, Therefore, to troubleshoot any installation/run issues, it is best to first look at the travis config and travis test runs for working configurations.
+For installation issues, GitHub Actions is used to automatically test updates against multiple Python versions, for Linux, Windows and OSX, Therefore, to troubleshoot any installation/run issues, it is best to first look at the test workflow and test runs for working configurations.

 The requirements-lock.txt file can also be used to provide exact versions of working package dependencies.

 For conversion issues, for both